 The minor consists of a required gateway course called Sustainability: Principles and Practices (3 credits), electives selected from an approved list (totaling 10 credits), and a two-semester independent study (2 credits).
 Individualized advising helps each student to craft a combination of course that suits his or her interests and goals.
 We also support students who are seeking opportunities to study sustainability abroad, summer internships, career guidance, and research experiences.

 Sustainability: Principles and Practices

 This team-taught, interdisciplinary course is typically offered every semester.
 It introduces students to the breadth and complexity of sustainability studies and includes components from the natural sciences, social sciences, and liberal arts.
-Students do not need to declare the minor to enroll in this course, but students in the minor are required to take it before their final year.
+Students in the minor are required to take this course before their final year and are encouraged to take it sophomore year.

 Electives fall into four groupings (see below).
 Students are generally required to take electives in three different categories, but can petition for an exception provided their electives are in substantially different disciplines.

 Students must take two out their electives outside of their college with the exception of Arts and Letters students, who only need one outside their college.
 Students may take up to 6 credits of their electives while studying abroad.

 i) Sustainable design, including engineering, architecture, and other solutions to environmental problems